Ethiopia: 'A sliver of hope for peace' | DW | 28.12.2021

 Like Abiy, Eritrean President Isaias Afwerki views the TPLF as a threat to his hold on power.
 He also sees Tigray as a haven for Eritrean refugee dissidents.

-Afwerki is likely to prefer continued war against the TPLF rather than peace talks, says Mutiga.
+Afwerki is likely to prefer continued war against the TPLF rather than peace talks, Mutiga said.

-"Addis Ababa will have to be more cautious because they do not want to see a disintegration of the Ethiopian state," he told DW.
+"Addis Ababa will have to be more cautious because they do not want to see a disintegration of the Ethiopian state," he said.

 Observers are calling for an increase of international pressure on all warring parties to seize the chance of a cease-fire.